gtworek/Priv2Admin/README.md

 The idea is to "translate" Windows OS privileges to a path leading to:
 1. localadmin,
-2. some other security threat,
+2. integrity and/or confidentiality threat,
+3. availability threat,
-3. just a mess.
+4. just a mess.

 Privileges are listed and explained at: https://docs.microsoft.com/en-us/windows/win32/secauthz/privilege-constants